-This Master Services Agreement (“Agreement”) is entered into as of the <<NNth>> day of Month Year (“Effective Date”) between Medicine-On-Time, LLC., a Delaware corporation with its principal place of business at 500 North Westshore Blvd., Tamp, FL 33609, (“Medicine-On-Time”) and <<Company>>, a <<state>> Corporation with its principal place of business at <<full address>> ("Contractor") for the purpose of setting forth the terms by which Medicine-On-Time may retain Contractor to provide certain services to Medicine-On-Time.
+This Master Services Agreement (“Agreement”) is entered into as of the <<NNth>> day of Month Year (“Effective Date”) between Medicine-On-Time, LLC., a Delaware corporation with its principal place of business at 500 North Westshore Blvd., Tampa, FL 33609, (“Medicine-On-Time”) and <<Company>>, a <<state>> Corporation with its principal place of business at <<full address>> ("Contractor") for the purpose of setting forth the terms by which Medicine-On-Time may engage Contractor to provide certain services to Medicine-On-Time.

 1. Services.
 Contractor shall provide those services and results of services (individually and collectively, “Services”) as specified in a mutually executed Statement of Work (“SOW”) issued under this Agreement or in a Medicine-On-Time purchase order issued in lieu of or in conjunction with a SOW.
 Should the scope of any SOW change, the parties must document those changes and the impact thereof in a written change order to the applicable SOW (for example, changes to fees, scheduling, acceptance criteria and so forth).
 No changes to any SOW will be effective unless and until a change order is executed by both parties, and Medicine-On-Time shall not be responsible to pay for any additional Services performed prior to the execution of an applicable change order.
 Contractor shall not subcontract any Services or portion thereof to any party without Medicine-On-Time’s prior written consent.
 In addition: (i) Contractor will ensure each of its employees, contractors, subcontractors, agents and any other third party engaged by Contractor or acting on Contractor’s behalf (individually and collectively, (“Personnel”) is bound by written agreement with Contractor to comply with the terms of this Agreement (including without limit those of confidentiality and data protection), and all requirements of the relevant SOW as such SOW applies to such Personnel; (ii) Contractor agrees that it shall be fully responsible and liable to Medicine-On-Time for all acts, omissions and breaches by its Personnel as if the same were undertaken directly by Contractor; and (iii) Contractor agrees to defend, indemnify and hold Medicine-On-Time harmless against any and all claims, actions, liabilities, damages, costs and expenses alleging that any Personnel violated any of the obligations set forth herein.